augustovictor/software-architecture-specialization/README.md

         - Scheduling
         - Budgets
         - Work assignemtns
-- Physical view: Describes how the elements in the above views should be mapped to different nodes or hardware.
+- Physical view: Describes how the elements in the above views should be mapped to different nodes and execution environments.
     - How they are deployed to different execution environments;
     - Diagrams involved:
         - Deployment diagram